 These results from self-consistent gyrokinetic simulations therefore confirm that the EP redistribution is the main mechanism for the generation of zonal flows during fishbone bursts.
 They indicate that wave-particle nonlinearity dominates the zonal flow generation in this DIII-D experiment with relatively weak fishbones.
-Wave-wave non-linearity may become more important far away from marginality.
+Wave-wave nonlinearity may become more important far away from marginality.
 For example, zonal flow generation is dominated by thermal plasma radial current driven by a strong RSAE in another DIII-D experiment [20].
-Kinetic electrons effects and flux surface distortion [68] will also need to be taken into account in a future work, to estimate quantitatively the saturated zonal flows levels in the fishbone nonlinear phase.
+Effects of kinetic electrons and flux surface distortion [71] will also need to be taken into account in a future work, to estimate quantitatively the saturated zonal flows levels in the fishbone nonlinear phase.